 Joseph Smith was a prophet called of God, endowed with God’s power to set up Christ’s church in the latter days.
 He was born to a farming family of nine children in Vermont in 1805 and moved to New York in 1817.
 When he was fourteen Joseph went into the woods to ask God which of the many churches were true.
 God the Father and Jesus Christ appeared, telling Joseph that none had the fulness of the gospel.
-Afterwards, Joseph learned more about Christ’s true doctrine, translated the Book of Mormon, and organized The Church of Jesus Christ of Latter-day Saints.
+Afterwards, Joseph learned more about Christ’s true doctrine, translated the Book of Mormon through the gift and power of God, and organized The Church of Jesus Christ of Latter-day Saints.

 Joseph had a confident, friendly personality and didn’t take himself more seriously than circumstances warranted.
 Parley P. Pratt described Joseph Smith as “possessing a noble boldness, an independence of character.
 His manner was easy and familiar, his benevolence unbounded as the ocean.
 Even his most bitter enemies were generally overcome if he could once get their ears” (Autobiography of Parley P. Pratt, 1874).
 Joseph, along with his brother Hyrum, was killed by a mob while being held in Carthage Jail in 1844.